pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

 </html>
 ";

-    // write our index.html into the site bucket var @object = new Pulumi.Aws.S3.BucketObject(
+    // Write our index.html into the site bucket. var @object = new Pulumi.Aws.S3.BucketObject(
         "index",
         new Pulumi.Aws.S3.BucketObjectArgs
         {
-            Bucket = siteBucket.BucketName, // reference to the s3 bucket object
+            Bucket = siteBucket.BucketName, // Reference to the s3 bucket object.
             Content = indexContent,
-            Key = "index.html", // set the key of the object ContentType = "text/html; charset=utf-8", // set the MIME type of the file
+            Key = "index.html", // Set the key of the object.
+            ContentType = "text/html; charset=utf-8", // Set the MIME type of the file.
         });

     var bucketPolicyDocument = siteBucket.Arn.Apply(bucketArn =>